Reading time 6 Mins

 There is still time to select Sheakley UniComp as your MCO!Fill out our enrollment form.

-MCOs perform many critical functions in the workers’ compensation process, such as medically managing workers’ compensation claims and administering return to work programs.
-Sheakley UniComp’s staff will handle all the details of your workers’ comp claims, allowing you to focus on running your business.
+MCOs perform many critical functions in the workers’ compensation process, including the medical management of claims and administering return-to-work programs.
+Sheakley UniComp’s staff handles all the details of its clients’ workers’ comp claims, allowing them to focus on managing other aspects of their businesses.

-- Collects initial workplace injury reports and transmits to BWC
+- Collects initial workplace injury reports and transmits them to the BWC

-While employees have up to one year to file a workers’ compensation claim, you should encourage workers to report workplace accidents immediately.
+While employees have up to one year to file a workers’ compensation claim, workers are encouraged to report workplace accidents immediately.
 Early reporting and diagnosis of an injury can help reduce the length of treatment and limit lost time payments.
 No claim can be filed until a First Report of Injury (FROI) is completed, detailing the date and nature of the accident, those involved, and other pertinent details.
-Work with your injured worker to complete the FROI and decide who will submit the form to the BWC – either the employer, injured worker, Sheakley UniComp, or the physician.
+Employers should work with their injured workers to complete the FROI and decide who will submit the form to the BWC — either the employer, injured worker, Sheakley UniComp, or the physician.

-- Manages and authorizes medical treatment to be provided by a BWC-certified provider
+- Manages and authorizes medical treatment by BWC-certified providers

 Sheakley UniComp provides medical management for all claims, including obtaining initial claim data and medical records on behalf of the BWC.
-In addition to ensuring that workers are receiving treatment in a timely and efficient manner, Sheakley UniComp also authorizes and denies medical treatment requests and coordinates with all medical care providers to facilitate the safe and timely return to work of injured workers.
-Sheakley UniComp communicates with all providers involved in the treatment of the injured worker to ensure that treatment is consistent and customary.
+In addition to ensuring that workers are receiving treatment in a timely and efficient manner, we also authorize and deny medical treatment requests and coordinates with all medical care providers to facilitate the safe and timely return to work of injured workers.
+Our team communicates with all providers involved in the treatment of the injured worker to ensure that treatment is consistent and customary.

 - Conducts medical review and bill payment processing

-To help control costs for employers and ensure that all medical costs are reasonable, Sheakley UniComp provides medical review and bill payment processing for all claims.
-Sheakley UniComp’s claims management experts ensure that all bills submitted are customary for the type of injury sustained.
+To help control medical costs for employers and ensure that all charges are reasonable, Sheakley UniComp provides medical review and bill payment processing for all claims.
+Sheakley UniComp’s claims management experts ensure that all bills submitted are consistent with the type of injury sustained.

 - Maintains a network of BWC-certified healthcare providers

-In the immediate aftermath of a workplace accident, injured workers may seek medical treatment from any medical treatment facility or provider.
-However, after their initial treatment, injured workers must receive treatment from a BWC-certified medical provider.
+In the immediate aftermath of a workplace accident, injured workers may seek medical treatment from any medical facility or provider.
+Following the initial treatment phase, injured workers must receive care from a BWC-certified medical provider.

 Sheakley UniComp’s network of BWC-certified providers offers unsurpassed care to injured workers while also providing employers access to incredible cost savings.
 Offering discounts of up to 20% below the BWC fee schedule, our provider network includes physicians with experience in every industry to provide your workers with top-notch care.

-Since the ultimate goal of case management is for your injured employee to return to work as quickly and safely as possible, Sheakley UniComp approaches every claim with that outcome in mind.
+Since the goal of case management is for injured employees to return to work as quickly and safely as possible, Sheakley UniComp approaches every claim with that outcome in mind.

-Understanding that some injuries are more severe or take longer to heal than others or that some employers don’t have viable alternative job duties for injured employees to perform, Sheakley UniComp can even work with you to identify a temporary modified duty off-site assignment or transitional work assignment for your injured worker at a local nonprofit during their recovery.
-These positions allow your employees to stay engaged and connected to the workforce during their recovery while building additional tools that they can use if they are able to return to full capacity with you at a later date.
+Understanding that some injuries are more severe and take longer to heal than others, or that some employers don’t have viable alternative job duties for injured employees to perform, we can work with clients to identify a temporary modified duty local nonprofit assignment or transitional work assignment for their injured worker during their recovery.
+These types of positions allow employees to stay engaged and connected to the workforce until they’re able to return to their regular full-time position.

 - Conducts drug utilization review

-As opioid and other prescription drug-related issues continue to affect the workplace, Sheakley UniComp conducts regular drug utilization reviews on all claims involving these prescriptions.
-Sheakley UniComp’s case managers work with medical providers to ensure that injured workers receive the appropriate medications for their injury, while also working to limit the potential for abuse or addiction to develop.
+Because opioid and other prescription drug-related issues continue to impact Ohio’s workplaces, Sheakley UniComp conducts regular drug utilization reviews on all claims involving these types of medications.
+Our case managers work with medical providers to ensure that injured workers receive the appropriate medications for their injury, while also working to limit the potential for abuse or addiction.

 - Processes treatment appeals through the Alternative Dispute Resolution (ADR) process

-When Sheakley UniComp decides on medical treatment requests, the injured worker, employer or rep can appeal through Alternative Dispute Resolution (ADR) process.
+When Sheakley UniComp decides on medical treatment requests, the injured worker, employer, or a representative can appeal through Alternative Dispute Resolution (ADR) process.

-Sheakley UniComp serves both the best interest of your company, and your injured employees.
-We can guide you and your workers through the often-confusing world of workers’ compensation.
-We can help you control the costs of claims, manage medical treatment, and help your employees return to work quickly and safely.
+As one of Ohio’s biggest and most tenured MCOs, we strive to serve the best interests of both companies and injured employees.
+We guide our clients through the often-confusing world of workers’ compensation and help them control the costs of claims, manage medical treatment, and get their employees return to work quickly and safely.